chaberko-lbbe/yeast-oaktree/README.md

  --outdir "/your-path/MetaOak/results"
 ```

 Default setting for taxonomic classification is DADA2 with the SILVA reference taxonomy database.
-Instead, we use 'unite-fungi' (eukaryotic nuclear ribosomal ITS region)
+Instead, we use 'unite-fungi' (eukaryotic nuclear ribosomal ITS region).

 Running with nf-core/ampliseq v2.9.0dev-g2a23b1b